A Library for Robot Learning with Physics-based Optimization

 - Yes!
 Our paper was accepted to CVPR 2023 with title

-PyPose: A Library for Robot Learning with Physics-based Optimization.An arXiv version is available here.
+PyPose: A Library for Robot Learning with Physics-based Optimization.You may download it from here.

 What will we support in the future?

 - As promised in the paper, we will support sparse block tensors, sparse Jacobian computation, constrained optimization, etc.

 - All the algorithm infrastructures for robotics, especially those needed by SLAM, control, and planning.

 How do we get the latest updates regarding future releases?

 - Star our GitHub repository.

 How to become a PyPose developer?

 - Send an email to us at firstname.lastname@example.org and we will invite you to join our Slack, GitHub org, etc. We currently have monthly plenary developer meetings.